LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-programs-work/hello-world.rst

 #.
 Remove one or both quotation marks.
 Do we need to include both opening and
    closing quote marks?
 Is there a difference between using ``"`` and ``'``?
 #.
 Remove the semi-colon, ``;``.
 #.
-Print something other than a message.
+Print a number.
+(Bonus: Print two numbers added together).
 #.
 Print multiple messages one after the other.
 #.
 Print two messages on the same line.
 #.
 Print a message that contains quote marks, such as ``Quoth the Raven